 Reference Tables

-Persistence studies done to date for HERs-type programs capture effects only through a limited time frame and only for the specific program characteristics of the programs studied.
-They may not accurately represent conditions in Illinois or those for all Illinois programs.
-The Illinois TAC has determined that an average annual persistence rate across the studies done to date (Table 1 below) is the best currently available data to approximate persistence for the first year for the general class of residential HERs-type programs.
-Additional information about the rate of decay in the following years is limited.
-Most studies done to date that assess decay after more than one year do not specifically evaluate after each individual year and instead just calculate an average annual decay across the years studied.
-This is true of persistence studies for gas HERs-type programs.
-For them, this protocol assumes a linear on-going rate of decay for five years based on the average annual persistence in Table 1.
+Persistence studies done to date for HERs-type programs capture effects through a specific time frame and only for the specific program characteristics of the programs studied.
+While any individual study may not accurately represent conditions in Illinois or those for all Illinois programs, the Illinois TAC has determined that an average of the implied annual decay rates across the electric- or gas-specific studies done to date (Tables 1 and 2 below) is the best currently available data to approximate persistence for the general class of residential HERs-type programs.
+This protocol assumes a standard decay function with a constant annual savings decay rate, where Persistence in year t = (1 – Annual Decay Rate)t.

-Navigant has recently undertaken an evaluation of the ComEd electric HERs program specifically designed to determine the first and second year persistence rate separately for each individual year.
-The results, shown in Table 2 below, indicate an average increase in the year-over-year persistence factor from year 1 to year 2 of 15%.
-This level of non-linear increase in the persistence factor is assumed to hold for the five years of electric savings persistence for HERs-type programs and is used to calculate persistence factors used in this protocol.
-The average annual persistence rate from Table 1 is used for the first year.

-It is recommended that the persistence values and the shape of the decay function used in this protocol continue to be updated regularly as further longer term and Illinois-specific evaluations are undertaken.
+It is recommended that the persistence values and the length of persistence application as used in this protocol continue to be reviewed for update once every plan cycle as further longer term and Illinois-specific evaluations are undertaken.